HayderAminLab/DENOISING/README.md

 ## **Contents**

   - README - current file
-  - LICENSE - usage and redistrubution conditions
+  - LICENSE - usage and redistribution conditions
   - DENOISING.py - main top-level function used to denoise multimodal datasets
   - LFP_Denoising.py - top-level function used for denoising detected-LFP events
   - Spikes_Denoising.py - top-level function used for denoising detected-spikes

 ## **Getting Started**

-  - Download data from Zenodo and separate into subfolders based on datatype i.e. LFP and Spike.
+  - Download data from Zenodo and separate it into subfolders based on datatype i.e. LFP and Spike.
   - If using personal data, format folder structure as instructed for the provided data.
-  - Clone the respository locally.
+  - Clone the repository locally.
        > git clone https://github.com/HayderAminLab/DENOISING.git
   - Go to DENOISING.py and work through the script as follows:
     1. Change srcfilepath to folder with dataset